Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

-\begin{proposition} Let $\dip$ be an integer.
+\begin{proposition} Let $\dip$ be any positive integer.
 Starting from a node $v$, Pattern~$\di(\dip)$ guarantees the following properties: \begin{enumerate} \item it allows to visit all nodes of the grid at distance at most $\dip$ from $v$ \item it allows to traverse all edges of the grid linking two nodes at distance at most $\dip$ from $v$ \end{enumerate} \end{proposition}

 \begin{proposition} Given two integers $\dip_1 \leq \dip_2$, the first period of Pattern $\di(\dip_1)$ is a prefix of the first period of Pattern $\di(\dip_2)$. \end{proposition}